morucci/zuul-fedora-rpm/README.fedora.md

 ### Setup Ansible virtual environment for the Zuul executor

-The Zuul executor is the component in charge of running Zuul Job.
+The Zuul executor is the component in charge of running Zuul Jobs.
 A Zuul job is a set of Ansible playbook.
-The Zuul executor support multiple version of Ansible.
+The Zuul executor supports multiple version of Ansible.
 Zuul provides a tool to manage the Ansible virtual environments.
 To initialize them
 run: